How to Navigate the Ever-Changing Cannabis Media Landscape

 It’s vital to be completely transparent when pitching subjects relating to cannabis.
 By doing this, you establish credibility and trust.
 If you don’t know the answer to something, find out and get back to the reporter.
 You’ll develop great relationships with your existing contacts, and your name will be spread among other journalists looking to write about the ever-evolving cannabis industry.

 3. Know what you can say, and know how to say it.
-This involves a lot of client counsel, but it also involves educating the media to some degree.
+This involves a lot of client counsel, but it also involves educating the cannabis media to some degree.
 Position yourself or your clients as experts in the industry, and as trusted resources who can help educate both journalists and their readers.
 Education on the subject can vary greatly among media; some of very informed and others are still navigating the field.

 Just one misspoken fact can lead to the FDA shutting down a business, so it’s imperative to know what you’re talking about.
 Making claims is one area of concern and involves a researched and savvy pitch to avoid ending up in hot water.
 The language and regulations surrounding drugs and nutritional supplements are extremely strict.
 On Dec.
 20, 2018, the FDA released a statement restating that these rules are in effect for cannabis products.